 With an increased surface area, an oval diamond optimizes carat weight; this means that oval diamonds often appear larger than a round diamond of the same carat weight–an impressive and economical choice.

-The elongated shape is also known to flatter the wearer by making the finger appear longer and slimmer.
+The elongated shape is also known to flatter the wearer as they move with the natural lines and curves of your finger.

 Oval diamonds make up around 15% of our engagement ring sales, making them the second most popular shape after round.